afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ### play time

-So... its play time!
+So... it's play time!
 You can now see what user can do what.
 Remember to first ask the access token for each user.

   * What users can create a new coffee?
   * What users can create a new tea?
   * What users can access the data of the coffee latte?
 What about cappuccino?
   * What users can access the data of black tea?
 What about green tea?
-  * What users can access the view the data of a certain user?
+  * What users can access the data of a certain user?

 ## Configuring Access

-In your play time, did you tried out: `http://localhost:300/api/coffee/find`.
+In your play time, did you try out: `http://localhost:300/api/coffee/find`.
 Does it work correctly?

-If you try access that endpoint with the a coffeeDrinker, all the coffees will be return, where it should only return the coffees that he has access.
+If you try to access that endpoint with a coffeeDrinker, all the coffees will be returned, where it should only return the coffees that he has access ro.
 TheWall filter on a per-endpoint basis, however in this case is the same endpoint, so TheWall is insufficient: Enter Chinchay's Access Module.

 ### roles

 This module also works with roles.
 It has to type of roles:

-  * RESTRICTED ROLES: roles that has access to a particular entry.
+  * RESTRICTED ROLES: roles that have access to a particular entry.
 Its accessibility is limited.
 For instance a coffeeDrinker only has access to certain coffees.
   * UNRESTRICTED_ROLES: roles that have complete access on a particular module or subdivision of the app.
 Usually used for a certain database relation.
-For instance a coffeeAdmin has unrestriced access to the coffees.
+For instance a coffeeAdmin has unrestricted access to the coffees.

-  ### Cofiguring access.js
+  ### Configuring access.js

   Let's replace the configuration of the `access.js` created [in this step](#access-js):